Move Over, Banksy!

 Hello again, lovely language learners!

-Do you want to know why the Fluent Forever Method is so compelling?
+Do you want to know why the Fluent Forever method is so compelling?
+Of course you do!

-So, we are always thinking of ways to allow YOU to make your flashcards more reflective of your awesomeness!
-With that, we specifically designed a new feature to help do that.
+So we are always thinking of ways to allow YOU to make your flashcards more reflective of your awesomeness!
+That is why we’ve designed a new feature to help you do precisely that.

 This new feature is...

-When you create a new flashcard, click on the plus (+) icon on the image selection screen, choose the “Draw a picture” option, and unleash your inner Banksy!
+When creating a new flashcard, click on the plus (+) icon on the image selection screen, choose the “Draw a picture” option, and unleash your inner Banksy!

 When comparing computer-based Spaced Repetition Systems to physical versions in his book, Gabe points out: